Monday, September 08, 2014

 I'm not sure how long it took, but I still felt the thudding footfalls until I dozed off.
 I didn't wake again before the pre-dawn light lit the tent walls.

 With that dawn, I felt myself reprogrammed.
 Where the day before I had come into that place filled with a naïve, almost religious reverence, the new day held for me only one mission: to leave.
+I packed up with one eye out for late-retiring bears and headed back down along the trail with a rolling stride that contrasted sharply with the indulgent saunter of the day before.

 I came down past a scene of devastation at the camp of the brigands, trash and empty bottles about as if scattered by an explosion.
 Their snores still echoed out of the bunkhouse while one of them, bleary-eyed and catatonic like a character in Night of the Living Dead, was trying to start a fire for coffee.
+He asked me how my night had gone and I said I was fine and asked about theirs.
+He only said that there had been bears everywhere.

+I hardly slowed down to hear him out.
 I was down the mountain in a fraction of the time it had taken to climb it, back in the jeep, and out on the northbound highway before most folks had risen for breakfast that day.

 On the freeways, there's not much else to do but think.
 That day, I had time to think about parks, and people.
 It seemed clear that the big parks were all that was left of the mythical American wilderness—the Wild West—where people could still go and express the worst of themselves without having their fun cramped by civilized restraints or laws.
 The bears were confined to the parks just as those Native Americans that survived the invasion were confined to their reservations.
 The bears were just out looking for food, eking out a subsistence.
 They were the have-nots scrounging for the scraps left by the haves, the masters.